VarianAPIs/VarianAPIs.github.io/index.md

 ---
 ---
 # Varian Developer
 Please be patient while we build out our content.
+For now you can explore our repos here: https://github.com/VarianAPIs

 ## What's New
 **04/04/2018** We've moved from CodePlex to GitHub, stay tuned! ([CodePlex Archive](https://archive.codeplex.com/?p=variandeveloper))